edisonlee0212/UniEngine/README.md

        - 3D Model
        - 3D animated model (Windows only)
     - Scene import/export (in development stage)
+ - Physics
+    - Integrated PhysX for 3D physics (Incomplete and in development)
 ## Upcoming features
 Here lists the features that will be introduced to UniEngine in future, though I don't have a concrete plan of when these will come.
-- Integrated 3rd party 2D and 3D physics engine
 - Procedural terrain and world generation
 - Artificial Intelligence
 - Audio system